kbvss/GalaxyJeopardy/README.md

 Jeopardy game with Space themed topics

-# Here is the breakdown of the code used to created the Jeopardy game
+# Here is the breakdown of the code used to create the Jeopardy game
 	import java.awt.*;
 	//import java.io.File; // Import background image for the applet